pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative100SelfService.md

     ![](images/100/SelfServ23.png)

-- The following dialog will be displayed, and we will fill in fields **1, 2, 3 and 4** using data from the **Classic Compute** console.
+- The following dialog will be displayed, and we will fill in fields labeled **1, 2, 3 and 4** using data from the **Classic Compute** console.

     ![](images/100/SelfServ26.png)

 - We next need to go to the the **Classic Compute** Console.
 To get to that console, return to the tab/window with the **Storage Classic** dashboard.
 From that tab/window, click on the **Dashboard** icon on the top right corner of the screen.